benedmunds/phptownhall.com/_posts/2014-02-15-episode-19-jeffrey-laracasts-bdfls.markdown

 * [Illuminate] - The components that make up the Laravel PHP framework
 * [Laravel: Envoy](https://github.com/laravel/envoy) - Elegant SSH tasks for PHP

-As always, you can subscribe to [the channel](http://www.youtube.com/channel/UCepVwe7RrxE7Zv3kytUfcKw?feature=watch) and follow us on [Twitter](https://twitter.com/phptownhall) for announcements about when new live shows will be recorded.

 [Jeffrey Way]: http://twitter.com/jeffrey_way
 [Zack Kitzmiller]: http://twitter.com/zackkitzmiller